steven-wolfman/ubc-term-finder/dev-story.md

 ## Should we spin off some of the `jest` config into a tutorial?

 Both our handling of `testMatch` in `jest.config.js` and using it in `.eslintrc.js` does not seem to be widely documented.
 If this is a good solution, it might be worth sharing around.
 Maybe just answer <https://stackoverflow.com/questions/31629389/how-to-use-eslint-with-jest>.

+It's a different piece, but our handling of the `check:format` script (giving a message about what to do) is better than the `package.json` that was given to us.